Breast Augmentation Choices Mountain View

-When the areola is large, or when there is a pre-existing periareolar scar, the periareolar incision is a suitable approach to breast augmentation and allows the precise pocket dissection and implant positioning needed to use larger breast implants or implants specifically designed to affect breast shape.
+When the areola is large, or when there is a pre-existing periareolar scar, the periareolar incision is a suitable approach to breast augmentation and allows the precise pocket dissection and implant positioning needed to use larger breast implants.

 There is some evidence that the presence of bacteria in the breast pocket may be linked to hardening of the capsule surrounding the breast, also called capsular contracture.
-Since the periareolar incision goes through the breast tissue, and it is known that bacteria such as staph epidermidis are present in breast ducts, it is possible that there may be a slightly increased risk of infection or capsular contracture using the periareolar approach.
+Since the periareolar incision goes through the breast tissue, and it is known that bacteria such as staph epidermidis are present in breast ducts, it is felt that there may be is an increased risk of capsular contracture using the periareolar approach.

 The Axillary Incisional Approach: Deepest Hollow of the Armpit